Bonar Colleano: Support parts

 Colleano had another Hollywood role, a support, in Flame and the Flesh (1954), shot in England and Italy.

 He went back to support parts in British films with Time Is My Enemy (1954) and The Sea Shall Not Have Them (1955).

 Colleano had good support roles in the oddball Shakespeare derivation Joe MacBeth (1955) and Stars in Your Eyes (1956).

 Warwick Productions

 Warwick Productions used him in Zarak (1956).
 They liked his work and kept him on for Interpol (1957), Fire Down Below (1957), No Time to Die (1958) and The Man Inside (1958).
 He was also in Death Over My Shoulder (1958).

-In May 1958 Colleano admitted to debts of nearly £10,000 due to extravagant living, including more than £8,000 owed to the tax office.
-He said he had earned around £9,000 a year for the past five years.

 Personal life

-Colleano was from a well known Australian circus family and was a nephew of Con Colleano, the first tightrope walker to perform a forward somersault on the wire.
+Colleano was from a well-known Australian circus family and was a nephew of Con Colleano, the first tightrope walker to perform a forward somersault on the wire.
 In 1946, he married actress Tamara Lees, but the couple divorced in 1951.
 His second wife was actress Susan Shaw, who descended into alcoholism after his death.
 Their son Mark Colleano is also an actor.
 In 1950, while living in the U.K., he fathered future Average White Band drummer Robbie McIntosh.
 Colleano was not married to McIntosh's mother.